1878 VFA season: Metropolitan

-Despite Carlton having a numerically superior record, at the time, Melbourne and Carlton were considered to be by far the strongest of the metropolitan clubs, with Melbourne's position as the top club based almost entirely on head-to-head matches between the two clubs, of which Melbourne won all four.
+Despite Carlton having a superior record, at the time, Melbourne and Carlton were considered to be by far the strongest of the metropolitan clubs, with Melbourne's position as the top club based almost entirely on the head-to-head matches between the two clubs, of which Melbourne won all four.

 Among the provincial clubs, was by far the strongest, having gone through the season undefeated with fifteen wins and one draw from sixteen matches.
 However, Geelong had played only three games against metropolitan clubs (wins against West Melbourne, Carlton and Hotham), while its provincial opponents were not considered as strong as the metropolitan competition.

-To resolve question of the premiership, Melbourne and Geelong scheduled a premiership play-off match, the first in Association history — for 5 October, the week after the season was to have finished, at the MCG.
+To resolve the matter of the premiership, Melbourne and Geelong scheduled a premiership play-off match — the first in Association history — for 5 October, the week after the season was to have finished, at the MCG.
 Geelong won the play-off match by four goals to win the premiership.